Sorting with Teams: Main Results

+When a worker is more skilled, $\hat{x}_{i}<x_{i}$, (\ref{e:stability_explicit}) implies that they work with coworkers on a project that has a greater output loss, $\hat{z}\prod\limits _{j\neq i}\hat{x}_{j}\geq z\prod\limits _{j\neq i}x_{j}$.
+Equivalently, when a worker is more skilled, their marginal product (\ref{mwp}) is more negative, and the marginal product is thus increasing.

 \textbf{Wages}.
 Given the marginal product we formulate equilibrium wages.
+To simplify notation, define the surplus $S$ as output minus payments to workers and firms:

-We first use a generalization of Kantorovich duality for multiple marginal distributions, due to \citet{Kellerer:1984}.
-The duality result states that the dual solution exists in the class of integrable functions.
-We establish that a solution exists in the class of continuous functions in Appendix \ref{s:duality_kellerer}.
-This implies that the surplus function (\ref{e:surplus_equation}) is continuous also.
+The constraint to the dual problem is that the surplus $S(x_{1},\dots,x_{m},z)$ is negative for any team $(x_{1},\dots,x_{m},z)\in X\times\dots\times X\times Z$.
+In Appendix \ref{s:duality_kellerer} we show that the dual solution exists in the class of continuous functions, hence the surplus function (\ref{e:surplus_equation}) is continuous also.